-Claudia Kapp, founder of Frome-based burlesque clothing retailer Deadly is the Female, explains how her business attracts punters
+Claudia Gillow, founder of Frome-based clothing retailer Deadly is the Female, explains how her business attracts punters

 "I went to fashion college in London and while there I did work experience at an alternative fashion company.
 I ended up working there for five years.
 Later I visited Frome in Somerset, fell in love with the place and decided I wanted to open my own shop there.

 "There was a shop vacant on a lovely street of independent shops, so my husband and I decided to set up a business.
 We quit our jobs and opened the shop in November 2008.

 "I noticed that vintage fashion had become more and more popular, in the mainstream as well as the alternative market.
 I also knew that a lot of people were fed up of the generic high street shops.

 "Other shop owners in Frome gave me phone numbers for local journalists and one newspaper wrote an article about my shop opening.
 Our first customer actually came in the day before I opened, while I was doing the window display.
 She ended up buying a dress and has since made purchases through our online shop too.

 "Because the shop is called Deadly is the Female, people are curious about what it is.
 My window displays are quite creative, so that also gets people's attention.
 I borrowed some accessories made out of road kill and did a display based on those a few months after I opened, and the whole town was talking about it.
 I change the overall scene monthly, but I change the clothes within it much more often.

 "I started my website about the same time as the shop and I had a MySpace page.
 Now I also have a Facebook page which has lots of fans.
 I'd had a bit of experience with online marketing, because I led the Google Adwords campaign at the company I used to work for and I had SEO training.